-Time and time again I'm asked, "What is the best sweetener?"
-The answer is complicated as it varies from person to person depending on their personal priorities, concerns, and needs.
-It can be the “best” taste or the healthiest choice.
-For some, it is a natural, minimally processed sweetener, without anything artificial, synthetic, and genetically modified (GMO).
+Time and time again, I'm asked, "What is the best sweetener?"
+The answer is complicated because it varies from person to person and depends on personal priorities and concerns.
+For some, it is the sweetener with the best taste or the healthiest choice.
+For others, it is a natural, minimally processed sweetener, without anything artificial, synthetic, and genetically modified (GMO).
 It might be sugar-free, zero-calories, or a low carb sweetener for those following a specific diet.
 Thus, the best sweetener for me might not be the best for you at all.

 To choose the best sweetener, you need to consider what is most important to you.
 Is it taste, culinary roles, nutritional content, calories, price, or environmentally friendly and socially responsible certifications (organic, fair trade)?
-Are you following a specific diet, such as ketogenic or low calorie?
+Are you following a specific diet, such as the ketogenic or low calorie?
 Do you have health issues such as diabetes or irritable bowel syndrome?

 My goal is to provide the information you need to choose the best sweetener for your personal needs but also showcase the options available to you in stores.
 I want you to be able to compare products' ingredients, nutrition facts, sweetness, and price.
 Ultimately, I hope you can come to decisions about which options are best for you from the huge array of sweeteners you face in the grocery store or online shopping.

 To help you in the decision-making process, I sort out the overwhelming number of available sweetener options by carefully analyzing each product I find in stores across the country.
 I gather information from their website, their front and back of the package (ingredients list, nutrition facts, claims) to be able to group similar alternatives.
 I also get in contact with their manufacturers or distributors to find out more details about their products.

 Don't know where to start?
 Choose one of following three groups, based on the calories they provide: